Package 'PLSDAbatch'

 trt

-A factor or a class vector for the treatment grouping information (categorical outcome variable).
+A factor or vector for the treatment grouping information (categorical outcome variable).
+Its length must match the number of rows in data.

 ctrl.grp

-Character, the name of control samples (i.e. healthy).
+Character, the label of control samples (i.e. healthy) in trt.

 Value